Skip to main content

 Fix:

-1. Add metrics inside the global options block:
+1. Add metrics inside the global options block (see Access Setup).

-3. Send a few requests to generate HTTP metrics, then check /metrics
+3. Send a few requests, then re-check /metrics for caddy_http_*.

 No metrics appearing in Scout